 In short, yes.
 If conditions in your life have changed that affect the amount of money that you can pay or that you need, you can seek a modification through the court.
 It is wise to discuss these options with an attorney so the modifications can be made legally.
 A simple verbal agreement is not binding, and you have no legal recourse if the other party neglects his or her end of the contract.
 If you have changed jobs or if the child has taken on new extracurricular activities, contact our office to discuss modifications.

 - What factors go into the calculation of child support?

 Several factors are used as the basis of the child support calculation.
 These factors can include the income of both parties, the cost of medical insurance, the cost of education, the cost of child care, and whether or not the child is considered to have special needs.
 Contact our office to receive a more comprehensive examination of the child support formula and exceptions that might apply.

 Contact us regarding your case

-If you have questions regarding child support in Mount Pleasant, we encourage you to contact Barberi Law.
+If you have questions regarding child support in Mount Pleasant, we encourage you to contact the family law legal team at Barberi Law.
 We will send you a free copy of Mr. Barberi’s book, which details several of the most common questions and concerns that other clients have had regarding child-support-related issues.
 If you would like to schedule a consultation to discuss your specific situation, call (989) 546-7124, or complete our online contact form.Contact Us Today!